metio/terraform-provider-k8s/docs/data-sources/beat_k8s_elastic_co_beat_v1beta1_manifest.md

 Optional:

-- `source` (Attributes) Source describes where to find the ResourceClaim. (see [below for nested schema](#nestedatt--spec--daemon_set--pod_template--spec--resource_claims--source))

-<a id="nestedatt--spec--daemon_set--pod_template--spec--resource_claims--source"></a>
-### Nested Schema for `spec.daemon_set.pod_template.spec.resource_claims.source`

-Optional:

-- `resource_claim_name` (String) ResourceClaimName is the name of a ResourceClaim object in the samenamespace as this pod.
+- `resource_claim_name` (String) ResourceClaimName is the name of a ResourceClaim object in the samenamespace as this pod.Exactly one of ResourceClaimName and ResourceClaimTemplateName mustbe set.
 - `resource_claim_template_name` (String) ResourceClaimTemplateName is the name of a ResourceClaimTemplateobject in the same namespace as this pod.The template will be used to create a new ResourceClaim, which willbe bound to this pod.
 When this pod is deleted, the ResourceClaimwill also be deleted.
-The pod name and resource name, along with agenerated component, will be used to form a unique name for theResourceClaim, which will be recorded in pod.status.resourceClaimStatuses.This field is immutable and no changes will be made to thecorresponding ResourceClaim by the control plane after creating theResourceClaim.
+The pod name and resource name, along with agenerated component, will be used to form a unique name for theResourceClaim, which will be recorded in pod.status.resourceClaimStatuses.This field is immutable and no changes will be made to thecorresponding ResourceClaim by the control plane after creating theResourceClaim.Exactly one of ResourceClaimName and ResourceClaimTemplateName mustbe set.

 <a id="nestedatt--spec--daemon_set--pod_template--spec--scheduling_gates"></a>